bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ### Q: Is this a counterpart to [Fight the Heavens](https://www.morpheus-mart.com/fight-the-heavens)?

 A: I wasn't aware of *Fight the Heavens* where I started creating *Lunia For Good Parties*.
-I feel both mods have their place, as FtH is intended for Evil Parties, and LFGP exists on the opposite spectrum.
+I feel both mods have their place, as FtH is intended for Evil Parties, & LFGP exists on the opposite spectrum.
 At present these mods are not compatible since I override essential scripts.
 After LFGP V2.0 drops they can both be installed but won't be viable on the same playthrough.
 That said FtH is an excellent mod - so well worth the download.

 ### Q: When does the quest start?